-OVERVIEW: New Music USA was founded through the merger of the American Music Center and Meet The Composer, two organizations that have longstanding traditions of support for the music community.
-They provide over $1 million each year in grants, through their three programs, for the creation and performance of new musical work and community building throughout the country.
+OVERVIEW: New Music USA was founded through the merger of the American Music Center and Meet The Composer, two organizations that have long supported the music community.
+It provides over $1 million each year in grants, through their three programs, for the creation and performance of new musical work and community building throughout the country.

-IP TAKE: New Music USA is fairly unrestrictive and open about what music projects they'll consider.
-They're especially fond of projects in need of $3,000 or less, so small scale projects could have a lot of luck here.
+IP TAKE: New Music USA is fairly unrestrictive and open about what music projects it considers.
+It prioritizes projects in need of $3,000 or less, so small scale projects could have a lot of luck here.

 Project Grants are available to a wide range of music projects, including the creation of new musical work, new live music for dance, recording costs for a project, or residency and community outreach activities.
 Essentially any activity that involves getting new music out to the world through a live performance or a recording will be considered.
 This can include the creation of new musical work, new live music for dance, recording costs, and residency and community outreach activities.
-They very much favor projects involving living composers and recent music, and give special consideration to requests of $3,000 and under.
+New Music USA very much favors projects that involve living composers, and recent music and give special consideration to requests of under $3,000.

-The New Music USA application process is unique in that they don't require traditional proposals or applications.
-They provide a platform in the form of a private project page on their website for each applicant to create and upload all of their work samples and project information.
+The New Music USA application process is unique in that it does not require traditional proposals or applications.
+It provides a platform in the form of a private project page on their website for each applicant to create and upload all of their work samples and project information.
 If selected for an award, the page is published and made public so the recipient can post updates as the project unfolds.